reactjs/rfcs/text/0000-reparenting.md

 # Glossary

 - **state tree**: The state tree refers to both the tree of DOM nodes or other tree of native elements React is rendering to (for React Native and 3rd party environments) and the tree of React Components that allows React to reuse an instance of a Component on a future render.
-- **Reparent owner**: A reparent owner is the component passed to the `React.createReparent(component)` function.
-The owner does not have to be the one rendering the Reparent, you can pass the reparent down for a descendant to render, but it cannot be passed upwards to be rendered by a parent or cousin of the Reparent owner (notwithstanding use of Portals).
 - **global-ish key**: The global-ish key nature of reparents refers to how normally in react the string `key="..."` is only locally unique within its parent, but a reparent must be unique within any parent.
 Generally this would be though of as "globally unique", however because reparents have an owner they only actually need to be unique within the portion of the state tree under their owner.

 # Detailed design

-This proposal introduces a `React.createReparent(component)` function.
-It accepts a component instance (typically `this`) which is the reparent owner and returns a *Reparent*.
+This proposal introduces a `React.createReparent()` function which returns a new *Reparent*.
 The "Reparent" naming is open to better name proposals.

+The Reparent itself is a function that accepts children for the reparent.
+The return value is a special Fragment used to render the reparent and its contents somewhere in the state tree.

-A Reparent is tied to its owner, when its owner is unmounted the reparent is also unmounted and the detached state tree is discarded.
-This allows reparents to hold detached state trees without doing so in a permanent way that would leak memory.
+A Reparent has an additional `.keep()` method that acts like calling the Reparent function but without modifying children or returning the fragment.
+This function is used to allow components to tell reparents to hold references to state trees without actually rendering them and without doing so in a permanent way that would leak memory.

-A Reparent has an additional `.unmount()` method, this can be used to force the reparent to unmount and discard its state tree like it would when it's owner unmounts, even when the owner is not unmounting.
 This allows reparents to be hoisted upwards by registering the Reparent in a parent Component and then passing the Reparent down to children through props or context for a descendant to render.
-And allows them to be used for dynamic content and explicitly unmounted when necessary (the descendant no longer needs the Reparent but the Reparent owner will not be unmounting).
+And allows them to be used for dynamic and async content where the reparent may not be rendered for a moment.
 See the "Dynamic template" example.

-The Reparent itself is a function that accepts children for the reparent.
-The return value is a special Fragment used to render the reparent and its contents somewhere in the state tree.

-When React intends to remove the dom/native tree rendered from this special fragment because it is not present in a later render, React instead detaches the tree and holds a reference to it in the Reparent instead of purging it.
-If a fragment returned by the reparent later is rendered by a component the detached dom/native tree is re-used.

-In addition to retaining the dom/native tree for future use the rest of the state tree belonging to the Reparent is also retained.
-Such that React Component instances present in a Reparent are not unmounted until the Reparent is rendered without them (explicitly discarding the component), the Reparent is unmounted via `.unmount()` (explicitly destroying the Reparent and its whole tree), or the Reparent is implicitly unmounted when its owner unmounts (implicitly destroying the Reparent and its whole tree).
+When the Reparent function or its `.keep()` is called in a `render()` React notes that the component the `render()` belongs to "has a reference" to the reparent.

+At the end of a render if no `render()` "has a reference" to the reparent then React will discard the state tree and unmount any components inside the reparent's children as normal.

+At the end of a render if at least one `render()` "has a reference" to the reparent but a fragment created by the reparent function is not present in the the result of any `render()` instead of discarding the state tree React will *detach* the state tree and keep a reference to it.
+React components in the children will not be unmounted.
+If the native tree can reasonably detached the renderer should make an effort to detach the tree.
+If the native tree does not have a concept of being detached and re-attached it is acceptable for the native tree to be removed and recreated later.

+For react-dom this means using `removeChild` to detach the dom tree and keeping a reference to it in memory to re-insert into the dom later with `appendChild`/`insertChild`.
+When React DOM intends to move a DOM node (because the Reparent from a previous calls to render has a different parent in the virtual DOM on a later render) React DOM should avoid using `removeChild` and instead just call `appendChild`/`insertChild` without first calling `removeChild` (unless it detects some sort of situation like a reference cycle that would make this impossible).
+This is an attempt to avoid some of the side effects of Reparenting, in particular it is to avoid IE11's behaviour of pausing a `<video>` when you `removeChild` then `appendChild` instead of just using `appendChild`.

+When a reparent is being moved or being detached and later reattached `getSnapshotBeforeUpdate` should be called before the component is moved or detached and `componentDidUpdate` should be called with the snapshot after the component is moved or re-attached.
+This will allow users to save and restore state that may be discarded by the native implementation when native trees are moved.
+See [Limitations](#limitations).

+When a reparent's children are changed React removes and unmounts unused components as normal.
+References to children no longer used by the reparent are not retained unless the children are reparents that are themself still referenced by a `render()`.

 Unlike a normal fragment the fragment returned by a reparent may only be used once in the entire state tree.
 If a fragment returned by a Reparent is used multiple times only the latest one will be rendered (they will not be duplicated as normal in React) and during development React may emit warnings that a reparent is used in multiple spots like the warnings when a duplicate key is found.

-When React DOM intends to detach a DOM node (because the Reparent from a previous call to render is no longer returned in the virtual DOM for a later render), it may use `removeChild` to detach the DOM node, but must retain a reference to it so it may be re-inserted later if the Reparent is rendered in a future render.
-However when React DOM intends to move a DOM node (because the Reparent from a previous calls to render has a different parent in the virtual DOM on a later render) React DOM should avoid using `removeChild` and instead just call `appendChild`/`insertChild` without first calling `removeChild` (unless it detects some sort of situation like a reference cycle that would make this impossible).
-This is an attempt to avoid some of the side effects of Reparenting, in particular it is to avoid IE11's behaviour of pausing a `<video>` when you `removeChild` then `appendChild` instead of just using `appendChild`.

 The fragment returned has an implicit key which is unique to the Reparent.
 A Reparent itself is like a key that is unique beyond just a single element's children so there is no need for the user to specify an additional key to use its contents in an array.